odpi/egeria-docs/site/docs/introduction/key-concepts.md

 ## Conformance

 Adhering to these concepts and the principles by which they behave is the subject of *conformance*.
 Egeria provides an [automated testing suite to validate that a given repository or third party integration behaves according to these expectations](/egeria-docs/guides/cts), the successful completion of which is a necessary input to a tool being granted the use of an Egeria conformance mark.

-!!! attention "A common tripping point for conformance"
-    The routing behavior described for homed metadata instances can only be enforced when the requests go through OMRS itself.
-For third party tools that provide their own services / user interface through which updates can be made, a common tripping point becomes the fact that these services / user interfaces need to adhere to the same protocol principles outlined above -- specifically, ensuring reference copies are also immutable through these product-native interfaces -- in order to conform to the Egeria protocol.

-    For cases where the tool is unable to do so, we are actively investigating other mitigation measures like providing a [Smart Repository Proxy :material-github:](https://github.com/odpi/egeria/issues/5402){ target=gh } to ensure that any changes to metadata that violate the protocol remain isolated in that third party technology and are not inadvertently propagated elsewhere in the cohort.

 [^1]: You may want to see the [cohort interactions walkthrough](/egeria-docs/services/omrs/cohort/#formation-of-a-cohort) for more details on how cohort participants interact.
 [^2]: You may want to see the [OMRS metamodel](/egeria-docs/types/metamodel) for more details on the granularity of metadata exchange.